 We have begun high copy suppression screens, usingTTG, which seek to identify compensation mechanisms between the major components of membranes.
 Unfortunately, one of these screens did not give enough data to justify continuing the project.
 The other, however, has been successful, yielding several suppression candidates, and the first phase of the screen is drawing to a close.
 Now that suppressors have been found, the lab will then work to understand how these particular genes compensate for the complete lack of ergosterol in the yeast membranes and rescue the hypersensitive phenotype.
 These studies seek to lay the groundwork for understanding the interplay of the various membrane components, the importance of their relative composition in a membrane, and the process by which cells regulate the compositions of membrane particles, particularly the primary yeast sterol, ergosterol.

 DeWolfe, David M., "Compensation Mechanisms for Altered Membrane Sterol Compositions in the Yeast: Saccharomyces cerevisiae" (2007).
-Syracuse University Honors Program Capstone Projects.
-Paper 566.
+Honors Capstone Projects - All.
+566.